Will Medicare Pay For A Hot Tub

 You are 65 or older, you want a hot tub, maybe you even need a hot tub!
 But all you have is your insurance policy.
 Will your health insurance cover the cost of a luxury hot tub?
 Some people would immediately say "No, of course not" however, depending on your circumstances, it is possible.

-Medicare is common health insurance with coverage for a wide variety of medically prescribed necessities.
-When you have chronic pain and a doctor's prescription for a completely legitimate condition, Medicare can help you out.
+Medicare is common health insurance that covers a wide variety of medically prescribed necessities.
+When you have chronic pain and a doctor's prescription for a completely legitimate condition, Medicare coverage can help you out.
 It seems reasonable to assume then, that if you require hot tub therapy, your insurance policy should cover the cost.

 But under what conditions would they deem a hot tub as a medical necessity?
 In this article, we will discuss when Medicare might buy you a hot tub and you will get a better idea about whether or not you'll qualify for this petition.